MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 Here we see the `proj` file again.
 And a file called `Libary.fs` with a bit of code in it.

-Since Class Libaries are not executable we can't run `dotnet run` on it.
+Since Class Libraries are not executable, we can't run `dotnet run` on it.
 But we can reference it in an executable project, like a console application, and reference and use the class library in that project.

 > You can't access code in a separate project without referencing in.